Void-Framework/Void/README.md

 Void is a small, unopinionated framework you can embed into your app.
 It provides:

-- Type-safe HTML DSL with generated elements (io.void.generated)
+- Type-safe HTML DSL with generated elements (io.voidx.generated)
 - Simple router with static, dynamic, and KTS interaction routes
 - Middleware (before/after) with priorities
 - First-class API endpoints returning ResponseDTO